 Smartphones never leave the hands of their consumers and rarely do you see people scrolling through their social media horizontally.
-When video ads first appeared on apps like SnapChat, viewers could only watch them if they flipped their phone.
+When video ads first appeared on apps like YouTube, viewers could only watch them if they flipped their phone.
 When Snapchat tested out vertical video, advertisers saw “up to nine times more engagement!”

 With over 250 million daily users, Instagram understands the importance of engagement when it comes to social media marketing.
 With help from their Creative Shop, Instagram shows marketers how to create vertical videos that engage users and consumers.

 Google Maps is now allowing you to interact with your consumers when they search for your address.
 Their new program allows you to answer questions using google maps from mobile users who are using the app.

 Outdoor marketers can respond to questions about their business location or other FAQ’s before customers even walk through the door.

 1. Search a location on Google Maps

 2. scroll down to the “questions and answers” section

 Do you usually get calls about how to find your business?
 Google allows business owners to add to the questions and answers to help out your customers.
 You can even move a frequently asked question toward the top of the thread by clicking the thumbs up icon.

 Facebook is making things easier for marketers by adding the ability to amplify their influencer’s post.
 Now when influencers promote your brand on their page or blog, marketers are able to boost that exact post.
 Marketers can then customize their audience with Facebook’s precise targeting so you can reach your ideal customer for maximum results!

 A marketing influencer creates a post about a product